yerkoescalona/yerkoescalona/README.md

 I am a computational biologist 🌱 in molecular dynamics of condensed phase organic compounds, mainly proteins.

-- 🔭 I’m currently working in a startup company called Fermify GmbH for the production of cheese protein via fermentation in Vienna, Austria.
+- 🔭 I’m looking for a job as a Computational Biologist, Computational Chemist or Data Scientist.
 - 🌱 I’m currently learning machine learning.
 - 👯 I’m looking to collaborate on the fields of Intrinsically Disorder Proteins (IDPs) and Liquid-Liquid Phase Separation (LLPS) using molecular dynamics (MD).